 Since childhood, I have enjoyed reading because through it I could explore unfamiliar perspectives.
 Even then, perception fascinated me.
 Every human encounter poses this question of how things are perceived on both mechanistic and cultural levels, and each reaffirms my decision to pursue both layers through my studies in neuroscience and digital media studies.

-I study the brain (and the rest of the nervous system) because its function forms the basis of humanity’s bright future as well as its rich history.
-My appreciation for the wonder of human consciousness means I never feel more fulfilled than when I’m assisting in relevant research.
+I studied the brain (and the rest of the nervous system) because its function forms the basis of humanity’s future as well as its history.
+My appreciation for the wonder of human consciousness means I never feel more fulfilled than when I’m learning or helping others learn.

 My desire to understand and engage is matched only by my drive to create and compete.
 I apply all four of these cardinal principles of mine (understand, engage, create, compete) to my every endeavor.

 Feel free to use the channels below to contact me about opportunities and collaborations.
 I look forward to meeting you.